SmithsonianWorkshops/HydraResources/Regular_Expressions.md

 ### Objectives of this lesson

-- Describe what regular expressions are.
+- Learn what are regular expressions.
-- Examples of how regular expressions can be used with your work.
+- See examples of how regular expressions can be used with your work.
-- Syntax to build regular expressions.
+- Learn the syntax to build regular expressions.
-- Resources to learn more.
+- See resources to learn more.

 ## What are Regular expressions?

-- Regular expressions (or **regex**) is a way to make powerful search patterns.
+- Regular expressions (or **regex** or **regexp**) is a way to make powerful search patterns.
 Unlike a standard 'find and replace' that only finds exact matches, you can use regexes to find a range of matches that fit the pattern you create.
 - It's best to think of regular expressions like a programming language.
 We'll be learning the syntax and operations that to build your patterns.

 With Regular Expressions, you can save the day!